 The need for multiple Live integrations might occur if for example:

-- there are multiple products within one account where one needs to separate the verifications done for different products
+- there are multiple products within one account and you need to separate the verifications done for different products

 - there is a need to have different document requirements for different groups of people (e.g. there is a need to accept only X passports in some cases and a need to accept only X driver's licences is other cases).
 Then redirecting customers to the correct live integration will allow you to do so.